-Malawi is know as 'the warm heart of Africa' And this isn't without good reason.
-Malawians are warm, friendly and welcoming and the country is rich in culture, beauty and wildlife.
-This amazing country has so much to offer and you can be sure to have a fantastic experience if you know where to look.
-We have put together a few favourites gems of ours for you to explore and add to your wish wish list.
+Malawi, known as 'the warm heart of Africa' and rightly so.
+Malawians are warm and friendly and the country is rich in culture, beauty and wildlife.
+This amazing place has so much to discover and you can be sure to have a fantastic experience if you know where to look.
+We have put together a few favourites gems of ours for you to explore and add to your wish list.

-Malawi's first big five national park is just on our door step.
-After coming under the management in 2003 the park was derived of nearly all wildlife accept a few remaining antelope. since then it has been restored to its former glory seen zero cases of elephant and rhino poaching since 2003 and it has been so successful in its elephant breeding programme that they were part of the largest elephant relocation programme in history moving over 500 elephants to another park in Malawi they have recently taken over management of.
-Whats more we have our own exclusive campsite in the heart of the reserve for you to stay in.
+A big five national park sits on our doorstep.
+After coming under new management in 2003, the park was deprived of nearly all wildlife a few remaining antelope. since then it has been restored to its former glory seen zero cases of elephant and rhino poaching.
+Majete really is a shining beacon of conservation success on the continent.
+What's more, we have our own exclusive campsite in the heart of the reserve for you to stay in.

 THE Lake of Stars

-Lake Malawi is a haven and top destination for many travelers visiting the African continent.
-It boasts more variety of fish than any other fresh water lake in the world.
-With vibrant music festivals and water sports to high end luxury resort and sleepy fishing villages the lake really does has something for everyone.
+Lake Malawi is a haven and a must-see destination for many travellers visiting the African continent.
+It boasts more variety of fish than any other freshwater lake in the world.
+From vibrant music festivals, water sports, high-end luxury resort, and sleepy fishing villages, the lake really does has something for everyone.

 Liwonde National Park

-Mulanje mountain is known as 'the island in the sky', a fitting name for the plateau that raises over 10,000ft above sea level. the climate on the massif is very different from the hot plains below and offers welcome respite during the hotter months.
-Mountains huts make for comfortable excursions for the adventurous, if you are willing to make the hike up you'll be rewarded with breathtaking views and be able discover the many pools and waterfalls along the way.
+Known as 'the island in the sky', is a fitting name for the plateau that raises over 10,000ft above sea level. the climate on the massif is very different from the hot plains below and offers welcome respite during the hotter months.
+Mountains huts make for comfortable excursions for the adventurous, if you are willing to make the hike up you'll be rewarded with breathtaking views and discover the plethora of pools and waterfalls along the way.

 Nyika national park

-In the far North of Malawi, well off the beaten track lies the jewel that is Nyika National Park. it is the largest of Malawi's parks and the higher elevation ensures comfortable temperatures. the landscape is completely unspoilt and lends its self superbly to horse back or walking tours.
-Leopard are still commonly sited and poor access means few venture to this hidden gem.
+In the far north of Malawi, well off the beaten track lies the jewel that is Nyika National Park. it is the largest of Malawi's parks and the higher elevation ensures comfortable temperatures. the landscape is completely unspoilt and lends its self superbly to horseback or walking tours.
+Leopard is still commonly spotted and poor access means few venture to this hidden gem.